-Smoking – researchers have found that smoke causes a marked reduction in the production of collagen.
+Smoking–Researchers have found that smoke causes a marked reduction in the production of collagen.
 (When new collagen is not formed wrinkles are created).
 Skin requires the perpetual regeneration of collagen to maintain a healthy appearance.

-Sunlight exposure - people whose jobs expose them to more sunlight tend to become wrinkly earlier than others.
+Sunlight exposure—People whose jobs expose them to more sunlight tend to become wrinkly earlier than others.
 Examples include fishermen, farmers, sailors, golfers, tanning booth employees (UV exposure), and gardeners.

-Hair - some hairstyles provide more shade for the face than others.
+Hair—Some hairstyles provide more shade for the face than others.

-Clothes - people who tend to wear hats and long sleeves usually develop wrinkles later in life compared to other people of the same skin type
+Clothes—People who tend to wear hats and long sleeves usually develop wrinkles later in life compared to other people of the same skin type

-Light skin - people with light skin tend to experience a higher level of sun damage, which usually accelerates the development of wrinkles.
+Light skin—People with light skin tend to experience a higher level of sun damage, which usually accelerates the development of wrinkles.

-How to Combat Wrinkles?
+How Do You Combat Wrinkles?

 Year after year, researchers investigate possible ingredients for skin creams that will help in the treatment and prevention of wrinkles.
 Although many ingredients are marketed as having great anti- aging properties, there are just a handful of ingredients that actually have the potential to decrease the appearance or wrinkles.
 Antioxidants like vitamin C, Vitamin E, alpha lipoic acid and carotenoids help to combat aging that has been caused by environmental damage.